captainGeech42/ctf-writeups/google2020/writeonly/README.md

  16     print(f"mov\t${hex(b)}, %r8\npush\t%r8")
 ```

-The output from that script is the first section of this assembly, and the second is making the `write` syscall:
+The output from that script is the first section of this assembly, and the second is making the `write` syscall (`r9` has the saved FD for the proc/mem file):

 ```asm
  11 // put shellcode on the stack (len 28)